ianhajra/ianhajra/README.md

 Hi there! 👋

-My name is Ian Hajra and I am a 21-year-old senior at Brown University studying Applied Math - Computer Science, seeking a full-time Software Engineering role.
-Experienced in systems programming, computer security, and machine learning.
-I am driven to build impactful, high-performance software.
+My name is Ian Hajra and I am a 21-year-old senior at Brown University studying Applied Mathematics and Computer Science.
+In 2026, I will be joining Bloomberg LP as a Software Engineer.
+My interests span systems programming, computer security, and machine learning.
+I'm passionate about building impactful, high-performance software.
 <!--
 **ianhajra/ianhajra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.